vectara/vectara-docs/www/docs/common-use-cases/semantic-search/overview.md

 import {Config} from '@site/docs/definitions.md';

 A common use case in <Config v="names.product"/> is to build a semantic, LLM-powered search application.
+Semantic search is not just about finding data, but about understanding data and helping you answer questions about your data.
 This page outlines what <Config v="names.product"/>
 can do for this use case as well as why and how to employ these features for the best overall end-user experience.

 ## Large Language Models (LLMs)